wernerdaehn/CC3D-CableCam-Controller/Implementation.md

 _$N_ | Prints the neutral point and range of the ESC output pwm signal.
 _$N int int_ | sets the neutral point and range.
 The default _$N 1500 30_ creates a pwm signal with a puls width of 1500us in idle and to create movement overcomes the neutral range of the ESC by starting with 1530 (or 1470 for reverse).
 This should match the defaults of the ESC but ESC calibration is adviced.
 The better these values match the ESC, the faster the response times at start.
 _$p_ | Print the low endpoint, the high endpoint and the current position.
+_$r_ | Print the rotation direction, clockwise (+1) or ccw (-1).
+This is important information one the cablecam did overshoot the endpoint.
+Then the controller allows driving back into the allowed range but not further outside.
+But which direction
+_$r int_ | Sets the rotation direction.
 _$S_ | Print a summary of all settings.
 _$v_ | Print the max value the speed input signal is allowed range between the neutral point.
 With the neutral point at 992 and a speed limit of 800, the full SBus range of 192 to 1792 can be used.
 With a value of 400, everything above 50% thrust on the stick is limited to 50% max thrust.
 Note that this value controls the stick and hence is dependant on the type of input receiver.
 _$v int int_ | Sets the max speed for the operational mode and the programming mode.
 The idea is to limit the max speed when setting the endpoints as a safety precaution.
 Default is _$v 500 100_.